TCU-ClassifAI/classifAI-engine/docs/api.md

 start_time | float | This is the start time of the transcription job.
 It is a Unix timestamp. duration | float | This is the duration of the transcription job.
 It is a Unix timestamp. end_time | float | This is the end time of the transcription job (if it is completed).
 It is a Unix timestamp. transcription_link | string | This is the link to the transcription file (if it is completed).
 It can be used to download the transcription file.
+[Looking for the transcription format?](transcription.md)

 #### Error and Status Codes